 So it’s back to school for Tenen.

-Keri can’t speak highly enough about her experience with the team at Animal Orthocare.
+Keri can’t speak highly enough about her experience with the team at Animal Ortho Care.
 “We’re exceedingly grateful,” Keri says.
-“And so, so, so, fortunate that someone with Derrick’s skill and his team were close enough that they were able to give Tenen her life.”
+“And so, so, so, fortunate that a company with the right skills and the team close enough that they were able to give Tenen her life.”

 The Bracewell’s say that as Tenen ages, there’s always a chance she could develop problems in her healthy right leg from the extra strain placed on it over time, but they feel confident that the prosthetic will help prolong the health of that leg by balancing her backend, so to speak.